 Probation Officer Jobs in USA with Visa Sponsorship

-Probation officer positions can qualify for H-1B and other work visas when they require a bachelor's degree in criminal justice, social work, psychology, or related fields.
+Probation officer positions can qualify for H-1B visa and other work visas when they require a bachelor's degree in criminal justice, social work, psychology, or related fields.
 Government agencies and private correctional companies sponsor these roles, though public sector positions may face additional documentation requirements and longer processing times.
 For detailed occupation requirements, see the O*NET profile.

 See All Probation Officer Jobs